-Since 1889, the mass of a kilogram has been defined by an object known as the international prototype kilogram (IPK) or, less formally, Le Grand K. A kilogram is a kilogram because of this object: a platinum alloy cylinder that sits in a vault on the outskirts of Paris.
+From 1889 to 2019, the mass of a kilogram was defined by an object known as the international prototype kilogram (IPK) or, less formally, Le Grand K. A kilogram was a kilogram because of this object: a platinum alloy cylinder that sits in a vault on the outskirts of Paris.

 Le Grand K is located in an environmentally monitored safe in a lower vault in the basement of the International Bureau of Weights and Measures in Sèvres, Paris.
 Housed under three bell jars, access to this precious cylinder requires three keys, operated independently, of which only two are kept in France.

 Since its creation in 1889 (it was forged in London before being taken to France), the cylinder has only been removed from its secure housing once every 40 years.
 This rare appearance only occurs so that its mass can be checked against sister copies, which are housed in locations across the globe.
 It’s a delicate process, as hydrocarbons on fingertips or moisture in the air could contaminate the original’s pristine surface, potentially causing tiny changes in mass to the world’s definition of a kilo.